Yannick668/Rise/README.md

 # Rise
-This repository is about the smart contract on Solana, created for "Rise".
+This repository is about the smart contract on Solana, created for risedefi.com.
 Ticket #4250